pixelbrackets/patchbot/README.md

 ### Share a patch

-The patches created the patch directory are probably very specific to your organisation or domain.
-Since a motivation for this tool was to reuse migration scripts, you could share general-purpose scripts with others though.
+The patches created in the patch directory are probably very specific to your organisation or domain.
+So the best way to share the patches in your organisation is to share the patch project as Git repository.

+However, since a motivation for this tool was to reuse migration scripts, you could share general-purpose scripts with others though.

-One possible way is to create a Gist for a single patch.
+One possible way is to create a GitHub Gist for a single patch.

 Example command using the CLI gem [gist](https://github.com/defunkt/gist) to upload the `template` patch: